JakobJingleheimer/node/doc/api/esm.md

     });
   }

-  // Defer to the next hook in the chain. return next(specifier, context);
+  // Defer to the next hook in the chain, which would be the
+  // Node.js default resolve if this is the last user-specified loader. return next(specifier, context);
 }
 ```